boonen/demos/postgres-k8s/README.md

 After installation run the follow commands (starting Minikube takes at least 3-5 minutes):

-    minikube start
+    minikube start --kubernetes-version v1.15.3
     minikube dashboard

 The dashboard opens on a random port and opens a page/tab in your default browser.
+Since Zalando's operator does not yet work well with K8s 1.16.x and above, we choose an older version.

 ### Executing command with Kubectl